tlchampion/module12_challenge/README.md

 The data was split into training and test datasets, with 75% being used for training.

-After splitting into train and test datasets, both datasets underwent standarization of the features using a StandardScaler fit to the training data.

 Both models used were logistic regression models, using Scikit-learn's LogisticRegression model.
 One model used the original data while the second was resampled using imblearn's RandomOverSampler.

 The oversampled data showed a balanced dataset with 56,244 observations for both the 'healthy' and 'high risk' loans.